elixir-europe/rdmkit/pages/national_resources/it_resources.md

 * local institutions
 * citizens

-Additional resource is a catalogue of more than 50 open access policy documents from Italian universities, along with international reference documents as reports, recommendations and guidelines about open science.
+In addition, a catalogue of more than 50 open access policy documents from Italian universities is available, along with international reference documents as reports, recommendations and guidelines about open science.